SciProgCentre/visionforge/README.md

 ##### gdml

 Visualization example for geometry defined as GDML file.
+Once you open Web application, drag-and-drop GDML file to the window to see visualization.
+For example file, use `demo\gdml\src\jsMain\resources\cubes.gdml`.